 I started this blog as a creative outlet to my job in the ER and my chaotic life as mom of (now almost two year old) twin girls.
 I’m in my early thirties and I’ve got a serious love for morning coffee, sunshine, traveling, writing, and creating.

 I thought I knew who I was until I became a mom.
 Everything that I thought I knew about myself was shaken to its core.
 In 2016, my husband and I welcomed two amazing twin girls into our lives.
 All of a sudden, it felt as though every move I made was no longer for myself but for these two babies.
 Since they were born, I’ve struggled a lot with my sense of self, what it means to simultaneously be a mom and have a career, and what is worth my time away from my kids.

 While I have struggled with my professional identity since becoming a mom, there were several things for which my new mom instinct completely took over.

 I learned that, as a mom, health became an overwhelming priority to me.
 Not just my own health, but the health of these two little lives that were now my responsibility.

 I fed my girls breastmilk even when I couldn’t produce my own.
 I made most of their baby food from scratch (turns out it’s healthier AND cheaper).
 I sacrificed my own wants so that they could establish a healthy sleep schedule.

 In terms of my own health, I finally discovered the food plan that would rid me of my food obsession and help me lose the baby weight and then some.
 I researched clean eating and committed to feeding my family clean and on a budget.
 I learned about toxins in our environment and how to reduce our exposure as much as possible.

-All this to say: motherhood is a challenge and also the most amazing privilige.
+All this to say: motherhood is a challenge and also the most amazing privilege.

-I consider it my job to give my children the healthiest start possible in all aspects of life, and I might as well keep myself healthy.
+I consider it my job to give my children the healthiest start possible in all aspects of life, and I might as well keep myself healthy as well.